-Windows 11 can also be carried out on a USB drive similar to portable programs.
-The portable Windows 11 OS can be useful when you want to try it out without messing with your actual PC, or you move back and forth between computers.
+Windows 11 can also be carried out on a USB drive, similar to portable programs.
+The portable Windows 11 OS can be useful when you want to try it out without messing with your actual PC or you move back and forth between computers.
 You can carry an installed Windows 11 along with your favorite programs, files, and folders.

 Since Microsoft officially does not support “USB to Go” Windows installation, you need to download and use third-party software for this purpose.
 Rufus is a popular free app that creates bootable USB drives.
 You can make a portable install of Windows 11 and carry it in your pocket.

 The latest version of Rufus not only allows you to create a Windows to Go version of Windows 11 but also avoids the TPM and CPU requirements of the new OS.
-So, if you have a computer that doesn’t have TPM 2.0 or a compatible CPU (Intel 8th Gen or higher, AMD Ryzen 2000 series or higher), you can boot off of this WIndows to Go disk with no problem.
+So, if you have a computer that doesn’t have TPM 2.0 or a compatible CPU (Intel 8th Gen or higher, AMD Ryzen 2000 series or higher), you can boot from this WIndows to Go disk with no problem.
 If you want to install the latest OS on a PC with older hardware, you can refer to our post on bypassing Windows 11’s TPM requirements.

 How to Create a Portable Windows 11 Installation using Rufus?

 Step 1.
 Download the latest version of Rufus.

 Step 2.
 Connect a blank 64GB or more big capacity USB stick to your PC.

 Step 3.
 Double-click on the Rufus executable file to launch it.